 Student Conduct & Academic Integrity

-The Associate Provost & Dean of Students Office provides accountability and support regarding the University's Community Commitments and its Code of Conduct.
+The Associate Provost & Dean of Students Office provides accountability and support regarding the University's Code of Conduct.
 Students are expected to conduct themselves, inside and outside the classroom, in a manner that exemplifies our Community Commitments of Personal Integrity, Individual Worth, Critical Thinking, Self Control, and Community Responsibility.
-The University’s disciplinary process is designed to be a part of the educational mission of the university.
+The University’s adjudication process is designed to support the educational mission of the university.
 Additionally, the disciplinary process seeks to maintain a safe and healthy campus community for all individuals to live and learn.
 The policies outlined in the Bruin Guide and other respective areas of the university are established to foster an atmosphere of academic success as well as personal growth.
-Actions and behaviors that contradict our Community Commitments or outlined policies are subject to review within the University’s disciplinary process.
+Actions and behaviors that contradict our Community Commitments or outlined policies are subject to review within the University’s adjudication process.

-- Academic Honor System - The members of the Belmont University community seek to provide students a high-quality education while encouraging in the entire community a sense of ethics, social responsibility and interdependence.
+Academic Honor System - The members of the Belmont University community seek to provide students a high-quality education while encouraging in the entire community a sense of academic integrity.
 We believe that trust is a vital part of this enterprise and that self-discipline and responsibility to one another are also essential elements.
 We also believe that any instance of dishonesty is a violation of the values of the Belmont University community.

 Student Support and Disability Services

 Institutional support for students at risk and specific resources and accommodation for students with disabilities are managed by the Associate Provost & Dean of Students Office.

 Requesting an accommodation – information on how to request an accommodation can be found through the “Disability Services” section of the Parent Pre-Orientation Homework.